 Anderson Valley, California

 Savvy Sommeliers will reach for an area where the quality of the wine doesn’t come with the price of a Mini Cooper.
-Anderson Valley, located to the north part of Napa/Sonoma is an often forgotten area of a high-quality production of Pinot Noir.
-Drinking in similar styles to Oregon and Sonoma Coast, this moderate tempered climate is a perfect growing region for Pinot.
+Anderson Valley, located to the north part of Napa/Sonoma is an often forgotten area for high-quality production of Pinot Noir.
+Drinking in similar styles to Oregon and the Sonoma Coast, this moderate-tempered climate is a perfect growing region for Pinot.

-Adam Sweders’ suggestion: Littorai “Les Larmes” is a personal favorite that can hold its own against competition exceeding well over $100 per bottle.
+Adam Sweders suggestion: Littorai “Les Larmes” is a personal favorite that can hold its own against competition exceeding well over $100 per bottle.
 Tremendous balance between fresh fruit and earth, along with great acidity makes this wine appropriate for practically any occasion.
 Watch for other famous producers to start making labels from this booming area.

 Mt.
 Etna, Sicily

-Ever think you’d be drinking wine along the foothills of an active volcano from the region that brought us “The Godfather”?
-Me either, until recently.
-For the wine connoisseurs, I’m talking about a little grape called Nerello Mascalese, also known as Etna Rosso.
+Ever think you’d be drinking wine along the foothills of an active volcano from the region that brought us “The Godfather?”
+Me neither, until recently.
+For wine connoisseurs, I’m talking about a little grape called Nerello Mascalese, also known as Etna Rosso.
 For everyone else, I’m talking about another great substitute for Pinot Noir.

-Rias Biaxas, Spain
+Rias Baixas, Spain

-One of the coolest wine regions I’ve ever visited, Rias Biaxas in Northwestern Spain is a sight to see.
+One of the most interesting wine regions I’ve ever visited, Rias Baixas in northwestern Spain, is a sight to see.
 Coastal, foggy, and at times rainforest-esque, this area is quite unique to most regions that grow wine.
-The locals are obsessed with seafood, especially the briny types such as oysters, razor clams and barnacles.
-So as common sense would have it, they started to grow grapes that would drink well with their food, which leads us to the up-and-coming Albarino.
+The locals are obsessed with seafood, especially the briny types such as oysters, razor clams, and barnacles.
+As common sense would have it, they started to grow grapes that would drink well with their food, which leads us to the up-and-coming Albarino.